“Mentally” Getting Out Of The House

 - Hartley Brody’s Adventure Blog – Planning a Hike for Dummies: The Step-by-Step Guide to Creating the Perfect Trip

 - Trail Hiking Australia – Plan Your Hike

 - The active Explorer – Backpacking and hiking logistics, Part 1: Transportation and Part 2: Planning and resupply

 - Gear Junkie – Packing It Out: Thru-Hiking Food And Logistics

 3) Educate yourself

-First aid is probably the most important skill you can brush up on. it’s a bit tricky when there’s no face-to-face classes being run.
+First aid is probably the most important skill you can brush up on.
+I can’t think of a better way to prepare for getting out of the house and into the wilderness again.
+It’s a bit tricky when there’s no face-to-face classes being run.
 But that’s not to say there aren’t reputable resources you can learn from.